-1st Africa Climate Summit opens as hard-hit continent of 1.3 billion demands more say and financing
+The first Africa Climate Summit opens as hard-hit continent of 1.3B demands more say and financing

 “When a country is holding a conference like we are, we should be leading by example,” said Isaac Kalua, a local environmentalist.

 Kenya derives 93% of its power from renewables and has banned single-use plastic bags, but it struggles with some other climate-friendly adaptations.
-Trees were chopped down to make way for the expressway that some summit attendees travelled from the airport, and bags of informally made charcoal are found on some Nairobi street corners.
+Trees were chopped down to make way for the expressway that some summit attendees used to travel from the airport, and bags of charcoal made from local trees, mostly in small kilns, are found on some Nairobi street corners.

 Ruto made his way to Monday’s events in a small electric car, a contrast to the usual government convoys, on streets cleared of the sometimes poorly maintained buses and vans belching smoke.